Zsolti0819/JFSQL/README.md

 - Transactions are not guaranteed to work in multithreaded applications, but file locking mechanism was implemented.

 ## TODO:
-- Improve overall test coverage# JFSQL
+- Improve overall test coverage
+- Fix BLOBs won't be deleted